wagnerp4/SSL4SED/README.md

 </div>

 # Introduction

-This repository was originally based on https://github.com/Audio-WestlakeU/ATST-SED.
+SSL4SED stands for Self-supervised Learning for Sound Event Detection.

+The repository aims to provide a robust optimization framework for training machine and deep learning models with differing supervisory signals.

+The repository is based on https://github.com/Audio-WestlakeU/ATST-SED to ensure a comparability and reproducability basis for experiments.

 # Get started

 **(I) DESED & AudioSet:**
-- **DESED free download for Chinese users**: Downloading the DESED dataset is frustrating, we provide a shared link (shared by Chinese cloud disk) for the [DESED_dataset](https://pan.xunlei.com/s/VNzWiiE1XZGd00jFc_HC72FzA1?pwd=bipt#).
+- **DESED free download for Chinese users**: Downloading the DESED dataset is frustrating, the authors of ATST-SED provide a shared link (shared by Chinese cloud disk) for the [DESED_dataset](https://pan.xunlei.com/s/VNzWiiE1XZGd00jFc_HC72FzA1?pwd=bipt#).
 - **Real dataset download**: The 7000+ strongly-labelled audio clips extracted from the AudioSet is provided in [this issue](https://github.com/Audio-WestlakeU/ATST-SED/issues/5).

 **(II) Environment:**